channingwalton/typeclassopedia/docs/index.md

-The Road to the Typeclassopedia
+The Road to the Typeclassopedia in Scala 3
 ===============================

-*These docs are out of date and need to be updated for Scala 3*

 People learn in many ways.
 For computer science and programming, some enjoy starting from the math, the theory, and proofs.
 From there they find their way to practical concerns in everyday development.